Zhizhong Li (?)

 For machine learning algorithms such as a deep neural network, it is not uncommon to train separate networks for each vision task ad-hoc.
-In contrast, the human brain is simultaneously able to perform a multitude of vision tasks, such as object classification, fine-grained classification, depth estimation, etc. Knowledge in these tasks help gaining insight in one another.
+In contrast, the human brain is simultaneously able to perform a multitude of vision tasks, such as object classification, fine-grained classification, depth estimation, etc. New categories can be learned seamlessly with the old ones, and knowledge from all these sources help gaining insight in one another.
 Constructing a learning algorithm that is aware of the extent of its visual knowledge, gradually grows it, and adapts to new circumstances is an interesting idea, and a grand vision in AI agent design.

 Before coming to UIUC, I completed a MS in the Robotics Institute at Carnegie Mellon University, where I am supervised by Dr. Daniel Huber.
 My research focused on Infrastructure Component Recognition using Cross-domain Learning to account for dataset shift, within the Aerial Robotic Infrastructure Analyst (ARIA) project.
 I obtained my bachelor’s degree from Department of Automation, Tsinghua University in Beijing, China.
 During my undergraduate study I finished my graduation dissertation on Stick Figure Body Parts Recognition with Dr. Changshui Zhang.
 I also accomplished a project with a 6 DoF robot involved, under Dr. Zongying Shi‘s guidance.

 * My first name can be pronunced “Gee-Jone” where Jone is Jones without “s” or drone without “r”.
+Most people just call me “Zee”.
 My Chinese name is 李之仲.